jundalisay/superbnetlify/content/en/social/cycles/philippines.md

 - Instead of one child getting money for tuition in a good school, having many children splits up the tuition as to afford only inferior schools, or even no education for the other children
 - Instead of 100,000 workers using a train meant for 100,000 passengers to get to their workplace on time, a population of 400,000 will cause a congestion in transportation, causing a delay for all of them, reducing their productivity.

 This overpopulation is caused by the Roman Catholic system*.
-The Philippine ban on population control leads to an oversupply of Filipinos which lowers productivity and makes them cheap.
+The Philippines' lack of population control leads to an oversupply of Filipinos.
+This lowers productivity and makes them cheap.
 This causes them to move overseas as cheap labor, called Overseas Filipino Workers (OFWs).

-{{< q a="mont" >}}
+{{< q a="mont" c="The Spirit of the Laws, Book 23, Chapter 22" >}}
 The Romans therefore had laws against abortion but did not follow them.
-<cite>The Spirit of the Laws, Book 23, Chapter 22</cite>
 {{< /q >}}

 > *The Roman Empire relied on military dominance through its citizen-army.
-This is why it encouraged marriage and banned divorce among Romans and disproved of abortion.
+This is why it encouraged marriage, banned divorce, and disproved of abortion among the Romans.
 Maharlika is not an empire and so such Catholic policies are irrelevant.

-{{< q a="smith" >}}
+{{< q a="smith" c="The Wealth of Nations Simplified, Book 1, Chapter 8" >}}
 Laws can never regulate wages properly, though it has often pretended to do so.
-<cite>The Wealth of Nations Simplified, Book 1, Chapter 8</cite>
 {{< /q >}}

 ### 8. Tree-Planting Employment (Environmentalism)